BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 TODO
 ====

+* Configurable section for defining the rarity of loot in lockers?
 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
 * It probably wouldn't be difficult to nerf the drop rates while inside "slaughter"